joestone97/cosc591/README.md

 ### Repository overview
 Use relative links to link to the different folders, and use this section to explain the folder structure?
-- Front-end: The website's design and structure are provided by the script [Home_Page.py](/Home_Page.py) and the scripts in the folder titled ["Pages"](pages/). the three scripts are named after as they appear in the sidebar in the web application, and contain all of the code relating to the display of each web page.
+- **Front-end**: The website's design and structure are provided by the script [Home_Page.py](/Home_Page.py) and the scripts in the folder titled ["Pages"](pages/). the three scripts are named after as they appear in the sidebar in the web application, and contain all of the code relating to the display of each web page.
-- Back-end: The scripts in the folder "[scripts](/scripts/)" essentially provide all of the audio alteration functionality for the web application (the "back end").
+- **Back-end**: The scripts in the folder "[scripts](/scripts/)" essentially provide all of the audio alteration functionality for the web application (the "back end").
 The changes to the delay, volume, and frequency are performed using the appropriately named scripts, and the application of the HRTF is done using the "htrf" script.
-- Data: The data the web application needs to run is also all contained in a single folder, the [data](/data) folder.
+- **Data**: The data the web application needs to run is also all contained in a single folder, the [data](/data) folder.
 Inside there are three subfolders dividing the inputs into the audio, images, and hrtf data used.
-- Deployment Requirements: The requirements for the web application must be specified in the [requirements text file](/requirements.txt) in order for the website which hosts the web application deploy the application without errors.
+- **Deployment Requirements**: The requirements for the web application must be specified in the [requirements text file](/requirements.txt) in order for the website which hosts the web application deploy the application without errors.

 ## Credit / Acknowledgements